Eitan Na'eh: Turkey

 Na'eh was appointed Israel's ambassador to Turkey on November 15, 2016.
 He presented his credentials to President Recep Tayyip Erdoğan on December 5, 2016, at the Presidential Complex in Ankara.

 In May 2018, the Turkish Ministry of Foreign Affairs expelled Na'eh in response to the killing of 60 Palestinians by Israeli forces.
 The Turkish government invited journalists to film a security check conducted on Na'eh as he left the country.
 The Israeli Ministry of Foreign Affairs protested the check.

 UAE

-In January 2021, Israel opened an embassy in Abu Dhabi in the United Arab Emirates (UAE), with Na'eh serving as head of the mission.
-In November of that year he began working at the embassy in Manama.
+In January 2021, Israel opened an embassy in Abu Dhabi in the United Arab Emirates (UAE), with Na'eh serving as head of the mission until 11 October 2021.

+Bahrain

+On 2 September 2021, it was reported that he was appointed as Israel's ambassador to Bahrain, subject to government approval.
+On 28 December 2021, he submitted his letter of accreditation to King Hamad, officially starting his tenure as the first ambassador of Israel to Bahrain.
+On 2 November 2023, Bahrain announced his departure and recalled its ambassador to Israel.

 Personal life

 Na'eh's wife is from Manchester, England.